The United States Mint at San Francisco plays an important role in our nation’s coinage.

 Coining resumes after the gas works are reconstructed.

 The San Francisco Mint moves to its third, and current, location.

-The San Francisco Mint ceases coin production.
+The San Francisco Mint ceases coin production for 10 years.

 San Francisco Mint assumes all proof coin production from the Philadelphia Mint.